 Heathrow Medical Services are also accredited to perform medicals for a number of other international aviation authorities including Australia, Canada and KSA.

-EASA INITIAL CLASS 1 MEDICALS
+CAA INITIAL CLASS 1 MEDICALS

 What to bring with you

 PLEASE NOTE THAT ONLY YOUR ORIGINAL PASSPORT WILL BE ACCEPTABLE AS PROOF OF IDENTITY.

 When you attend please also provide your current eye prescription if you wear glasses or contact lenses, and bring your corrective lens’ with you.
 You must also inform us if you have undergone any form of laser eye surgery.

 You may require other medical tests or to see our specialist consultant advisors if you have any underlying medical problems or if anything is found at the time of the examination that requires further investigation.
 This may incur an extra cost.
 It is important that you divulge and disclose your complete past medical history as well as any medical issues you may have at present.
 Please bring any historical medical reports with you to the medical examination.